pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"logging-format-interpolation"+OR+"W1202")

 ### [W1300](#W1300) (bad-format-string-key)<a name="W1300"></a>
-Format string dictionary key should be a string, not %s Used when a format string that uses named conversion specifiers is used with a dictionary whose keys are not all strings.
+Format string dictionary key should be a string, not %s.

+Used when a format string that uses named conversion specifiers is used with a dictionary whose keys are not all strings.

 **:x: Incorrect code**